nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **A**: Yes!
 Our data is stored in the file `clinical.json` in the `data` folder you run CliniCal in.
 You may modify this file to modify the database directly.
 Keep in mind that if the data is stored in a format that doesn't match the formatting described in [Section 5.2.1](#521-adding-a-patient-add), the application will start with an empty set of data.

 **Q**: I've spotted a bug in your application.
 How can I report this?<br>
 **A**: We would love to hear from you.
-You can either email us at `seer [at] comp.nus.edu.sg` or make a GitHub issue at this [link](https://github.com/AY2021S1-CS2103T-W11-4/tp/issues) with the relevant details.
+You can either email us at `ktaekwon000 [at] gmail dot com` or make a GitHub issue at this [link](https://github.com/AY2021S1-CS2103T-W11-4/tp/issues) with the relevant details.

 **Q**: Is there a way to export the calendar data into another application, say Google Calendar?<br>
 **A**: We are currently working on this feature and it is planned for `v2.0`, scheduled to be released in January 2021.